What features would you like to see in your mobile audiobook app? Let’s compare our expectations.

 - Apple Books

 - Google Play Books

 • • •

 An audiobook app concept

-The concept was created by Anna Yarovenko, and shows the app would let the user to add text notes.
+The concept was created by Anna Yarovenko, and shows how the app let the user add text notes.

 Are you interested in audiobooks?
 Keep exploring: